WHAT WE DO

 Tree Consultancy Group is an independent arboricultural practice which carries out professional tree surveys for safety and risk management in the Scottish Borders, Edinburgh and the Lothians.

-Tree risk management seeks to identify those trees where it is reasonably foreseeable that harm will arise in the future due to their condition, assess the level of the risk to determine whether any intervention is justifiable and if it is, to specify only the necessary measures required to eliminate it or reduce it to an acceptable level.
+Tree risk management helps tree owners comply with their legal duty of care by identifying any trees where it is reasonably foreseeable that harm or damage could arise due to their condition.
+The level of risk is then assessed to determine whether any intervention or expenditure is justifiable and, if it is, appropriate works are specified to eliminate the risk or reduce it to an acceptable level.

 THE DUTY OF CARE

-In general terms, the duty of care owed by a person responsible for a tree (the duty holder) is to take reasonable care to ensure, as far as is reasonably practicable, that people entering onto or passing by the property do not suffer injury or damage as a result of any act or omission which could reasonably have been foreseen.
+In general terms, the duty of care owed by a person responsible for a tree (the duty holder) is to ensure, as far as is reasonably practicable, that people entering onto or passing by the property do not suffer injury or damage as a result of any act or omission which could reasonably have been foreseen.
 The duty holder (who is generally the owner, occupier or manager of the property or land on which the trees grow) may be held liable for physical harm or damage arising from an accident to a third party where the cause of the accident was both reasonably foreseeable and reasonably preventable.
-There is no obligation to ensure the safety of others or the safety of trees, merely to take reasonable care to provide reasonable safety.

-The duty of care and the concept of reasonableness form the basis of The Occupiers Liability (Scotland) Act 1960.
+The duty of care to third parties and the requirement to act in a reasonable and responsible manner form the basis of The Occupiers' Liability (Scotland) Act 1960.
 At Section 2 (1), the Act states: "The care which an occupier of premises is required, by reason of his occupation or control of the premises, to show towards a person entering thereon in respect of dangers which are due to the state of the premises or to anything done or omitted to be done on them and for which the occupier is in law responsible shall ........be such care as in all the circumstances of the case is reasonable to see that that person will not suffer injury or damage by reason of any such danger".

 The requirement to take reasonable care is also central to the Health and Safety at Work etc. Act 1974.
 The Act requires businesses to ensure that risks to third parties are reduced as far as is reasonably practicable.
 Section 3 (1) of the Act, states: "It shall be the duty of every employer to conduct his undertaking in such a way to ensure, so far as is reasonably practicable, that persons not in his employment who may be affected thereby are not exposed to risks to their health or safety”.